ajlaw138/LSE-DS105-CocktailWhirlwind/README.md

 providing a tool that is aimed more towards consumers than businesses.
 It could still prove useful to bars, by providing a quick way to check cocktail prices in an area, so that they can stay competitive in the market.

+To go into further detail, we specified our focus on certain bars in London.
+For each of these bars we used various methods to extract and clean data on the price of certain cocktails on their respected menus.
+From this data, we aimed to highlight overlaps between different cocktails relative to price, concluding with analysis on the popularity of cocktails.
+Within this particular topic, the term popularity can be loosely defined.
+Therefore, we decided to focus directly on the price of cocktails.
+Since ‘price’ represents a large factor within the cocktail sector, we specifically concentrated on ‘price range analysis’.

+The objectives of our price range analysis were to determine specific ranges of cocktail prices in London relative to their respected bars.
+Identifying overlaps within popularity demonstrates the popularity of certain cocktails, further calculating averages, minimum and maximum prices allows for us to obtain a broader picture of the pricing landscape.
+From this, outliers or trends can be highlighted.

 ---

 ## Data Gathering Process